 Meaning

-“I am aware that a philosopher’s ideas are not subject to the judgment of ordinary persons, because it is his endeavour to seek the truth in all things, to the extent permitted to human reason by God.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.
+In the quote “I am aware that a philosopher’s ideas are not subject to the judgment of ordinary persons, because it is his endeavour to seek the truth in all things, to the extent permitted to human reason by God.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.

 Theme